-The baseline plans include the originally approved project management plan plus all approved changes.
+The baseline plans include the initially approved project management plan plus all recommended changes.
 The baseline plan is useful in measuring how actual results deviate from the plan.
 Baselines can and will change throughout the project lifecycle as changes are approved.
 Baselines also apply to other measured areas such as performance and quality.

 Criteria are objective measures for accepting or judging quality.

 Deliverables are a part of the product or the product itself, presented to the customer or stakeholders for acceptance.
 The PMBOK Guide version 4, defines deliverables as “any unique and verifiable product, result, or capability to perform a service that must be produced to complete a process, phase, or project.”
-They are major outputs of the Direct and Manage Project Execution process, and may be classified as internal or external deliverables.
+They are significant outputs of the Direct and Manage Project Execution process, and maybe classified as internal or external deliverables.

 - External Deliverables are usually those that the project delivers to the users or the client.
 An external deliverable could be an IT system and subsystems that it consists of or the resulting organizational transition and benefits from a project to reduce the turnaround time of a process.
 Deliverables are further broken out into work packages in the Create WBS process.